 |Non-religious 19%||Evangelical 1.35%|

 Spain has a current population of approximately 48 million inhabitants, making it the 28th most populated country in the world.
-The capital of Madrid has population of 5.85 million people.
+The capital city Madrid has a population of 5.85 million people.
 Other major cities are Barcelona (5.1 million), Valencia (814,000), Sevilla (773,000), and Zaragoza (694,000).
 The major languages that are spoken in Spain are Spanish, Catalán, Galician, and Basque.

-The new-found freedoms for evangelicals have had both positive and negative effects.
+The newfound freedoms for evangelicals have had both positive and negative effects.
 Positively, the Evangelical church has been responsive in reaching out in evangelism, and there has been numerical growth.
 Negatively, a superficial gospel, fleshly church-growth models, and the easy-believism from the United States and other western countries have led to an increase in carnality, worldliness, and pragmatism in the church.

 Sources: Wikipedia - Spain; Operation World - Spain

 Heber grew up as the son of an evangelical preacher, but it was not until college that he abandoned all hope in his own performance and found salvation in Christ alone.
 Shortly after his conversion, his desire to teach God's Word grew and he was soon sent to The Master's Seminary... read more

 In the midst of a professional soccer career in Spain, Igor was converted to Christ and sensed an immediate call to the ministry.
 After several years living and serving in Peru... read more